Andy Murray has endorsed the HEAD Radical series for a long time. But he is actually playing something called PT57A2.

-Andy Murray has advertised the Head Radical (currently the HEAD Graphene XT Radical Pro) series for many years, sort of as the successor of André Agassi.
-Little do most people know that he actually plays with a 20-year-old racquet in a different string pattern, namely the legendary Head Pro Tour 630 made popular among other by Thomas Muster.
-I did play with the Head Pro Tour 630 myself for a while, but wanted a 16×19 string pattern and finding a so called pro stock racquet of Murray’s mold is close to impossible and very expensive.
+Andy Murray has advertised the Head Radical series for many years, sort of as the successor to André Agassi.
+Little do most people know that he actually plays with a 20-year-old racquet in a different string pattern, namely the legendary Head Pro Tour 630 made popular by Thomas Muster and Gustavo Kuerten.
+I did play with the Head Pro Tour 630 myself for a while, but wanted a 16×19 string pattern and finding a so-called pro stock racquet of Murray's mold is close to impossible and very expensive.

 Here are the specs of Andy Murray's tennis racquet:

 Head size: 95 sq. in. / 613 sq. cm.

 Grip size: L3 (4 3/8)

 Grip type: Karakal PU Super Grip + Overgrip

 Pro stock code: Head PT57A

 Pro stock code printed in throat: No

 The specs and pic below are from the website prostocktennis.com where you can actually buy Andy Murray's actual racquet!
 Check out Andy Murray's racquet here.

 (If you’re interested in what racquets other ATP pros actually use…read this article about the tennis racquets of the ATP professionals).